-Some people were shocked that Penn seemed to be able to decipher the Mt.
-Diablo map that was found at the crime scene.
-Others just think that he was trying to help the police find the killer.
+Some people were shocked that Penn seemed able to decipher the Mt.
+Diablo map found at the crime scene.
+Others just thought that he was trying to help the police find the killer.
 Penn is still considered to be one of the prime suspects in the Zodiac killings.

 2 Bruce Davis